Andreamoon/Kata_test/README.md

 before procede with the second step

 ## Installation
-npm i to install dependecy
+npm i to install dependecies

 ## start application
 npm run dev to start webpack